What is a ridge augmentation?

 How is a ridge augmentation accomplished?

-A ridge augmentation procedure is typically performed in Dr. Bryan’s office under local anesthesia.
+A ridge augmentation procedure is typically performed in Drs.
+Bryan and McKinley’s office under local anesthesia.
 Some patients may also request sedative medication.